 “Were you ever afraid of settling down with grandma?”
-I inquired as I handed my grandpa a glass of water and sat on the wooden recliner chair beside him.
-I wanted to know- to understand how my grandparents were still crazy in love with each other after so many years, what it is like for him, for them.
+I inquired as I handed my grandpa a glass of water and sat beside him on the wooden recliner chair.
+I was curious.
+I wanted to understand how my grandparents were still crazy in love with each other after so many years, what it was like for him, for them.

 He enjoys watching the setting sun every evening in his recliner chair that rocked back and forth noisily.

 “No?”
 I asked, almost rhetorically.